drakonkat/godot-copilot-selfhost/README.md

 Being a good engineer that doesn't work in 5k-line spaghetti-scripts pays.
 Literally!

 > Comprehensive example data on cost per month/day/hour for each model is appreciated!
 Please open an issue if you are willing to contribute!

-### Completion interface?
-Chat interface?

-OpenAI uses different API interfaces for different models.

-- Completion Interface (`text-davinci-003`)
-  - Here, the model is simply given a prompt string and a suffix string, and will generate tokens it believes will fit between the two.
-Tailor-made for code completion!
-- Chat Interface (`gpt-3.5-turbo`, `gpt-4`)
-  - This is an abstraction layer categorizing prompts and completions as "messages", as you'd see in ChatGPT for example.
-Therefore, we need specific instructions to ask the model to INSERT code into a specific location.
-Both turbo and gpt-4 are smart enough to reliably follow these instructions, but they may sometimes result in missing spaces or indentation at the beginning of completions.

 ### How well does this work?